 If you are flying into Rome, you can take a high-speed train directly to Naples.

-Getting to Naples by Car
+How to get to Naples by Car

 You can drive to Naples easily by following the A1 motorway, though driving in the city itself and finding parking can be daunting.
 We suggest leaving your car in one of the outlying parking lots and garages near the exits for the motorway and beltway around the city, and take public transportation into the city center.